uwindsorcss/documents/constitution.md

 6. Submit an annual report detailing the Society's budget for the past year.
 7. Review the financial records with members of the Executive at least once a semester.
 8. Be responsible for overseeing the communications team (i.e., Head of Communications).
-9. Act as a moderator on the Computer Science Discord.
+9. Act as a moderator on the Computer Science Society's Discord.

 The **Head of Events** shall: